The historic Grade II-listed Tyne Pedestrian and Cyclist Tunnels are currently closed for refurbishment and are expected

-During the closure, the Tyne & Wear Integrated Transport Authority will be providing a free timetabled shuttle bus service and, for night shift workers who are pre-registered, a night service, also be provided by tunnel operators TT2.
+During the closure, the Tyne & Wear Integrated Transport Authority is providing a free timetabled shuttle bus service and, for night shift workers who are pre-registered, a night service, also be provided by tunnel operators TT2.

 Shuttle Bus Service

-When the tunnels close, a free, timetabled replacement shuttle bus service will operate between 6am and 8pm, seven days a week, to accommodate both pedestrians and cyclists wishing to travel across the river.
+With the tunnels currently closed a free, timetabled replacement shuttle bus service is in operation between 6am and 8pm, seven days a week, to accommodate both pedestrians and cyclists wishing to travel across the river.

-The bus will have capacity for 24 passengers and 16 bikes and will run every half an hour.
+The bus has capacity for 24 passengers and 16 bikes and will run every half an hour.

 Pick-up / drop-off points are located on the South at Tyne Street, Jarrow and on the North at Tyne View Terrace, Howdon.

-We can confirm that for those who rely on the tunnels to travel for work outside of the shuttle bus hours and who have no alternate means of crossing the river, a free, night service will be provided for registered pedestrians and cyclists, with pick-ups on the South at Tyne Street, Jarrow and on the North at Tyne View Terrace, Howdon.
+We can confirm that for those who rely on the tunnels to travel for work outside of the shuttle bus hours and who have no alternate means of crossing the river, a free, night service is being provided for registered pedestrians and cyclists, with pick-ups on the South at Tyne Street, Jarrow and on the North at Tyne View Terrace, Howdon.

 This service is only available to pre-registered users.
 For more information and to download a registration form please click here .Read more »